pritamshejul17/Springproject/README.md

 # springproject
-Spring boot project with CRUD operations for order service , with Mysql and JPA Hibernate
+Created spring boot application for order service with Database Mysql and Hibernate

 **How you can run**